Sequential Blocked Matching: Proofs

+In this section, we present a deterministic matching policy for the offline SBM setting.
+More precisely, we present derandomised \texttt{RRSD} (\texttt{DRRSD}), which, as the name suggests, is a derandomised version of \texttt{RRSD}.
+Instead of sampling a single permutation, like \texttt{RRSD}, \texttt{DRRSD} uses a set of $4n^{2}\log(n)$ permutations.
+In addition, this set is constrained to ensure that the fraction of permutations in which an agent $i$ appears in the $j$th position is at least $\frac{1}{2n}$.
+The following lemma stipulates that such a set of permutations always exists.

+\begin{lemma} There exists a set of $4n^2 \log(n)$ permutations over $n$ agents such that the fraction of times agent $i$ appears at the $j$th position is at least $\frac{1}{2n}$. \end{lemma} \begin{proof} The proof is by the probabilistic method.
+Let us draw $P$ permutations over the $n$ agents uniformly at random.
+Let $X_{ij}$ be the fraction of times agent $i$ appears at $j$th position over the $P$ permutations.
+Then $\E[X_{ij}] = 1/n$.
+Moreover, from the Chernoff-Hoeffding inequality,

+Moreover, by a union bound over the $n$ agents and $n$ positions we get that Therefore, if $P \ge 4n^2 \log(n)$, the probability of observing a set of permutations such that each $X_{ij} \ge 1/2n$ is positive.
+This implies that if $P = 4n^2 \log(n)$, we can find a required set of permutations. \end{proof} \texttt{DRRSD} splits the time horizon into evenly sized blocks.
+In each block, a different permutation is used.
+Within each block, agents are assigned to services by the same greedy method used by \texttt{RRSD}, with one caveat.
+If the blocking delay caused by the assignment of an agent-service pair would overrun into the next block, then this assignment is skipped.
+This to ensure that all services will be available at the beginning of each block.
+The pseudocode for \texttt{DRRSD} is presented in Algorithm \ref{alg:DRRDS}.

+Next, we prove that \texttt{DRRSD} incurs a distortion of order $O(s)$, which matches the lower bound we established for the distortion of deterministic policies in Theorem \ref{thm: distortion of deterministic policies}.

-\subsection{Proof of Theorem~\ref{thm: distortion of DRRDS}}
+\subsection{Proof of Theorem \ref{thm:det-upper}}

-\begin{proof} We will write $i_j$ to denote agent $i$-s $j$-th favourite item, and $\mu_{i, j}$ to denote the corresponding mean reward.
-By Lemma \ref{alg:DRRDS}, agent $i$ gets her $j$-th favourite item in at least $\frac{P}{2N}$ groups.
-Within any such group, there are $T/P$ time slots, and agent $i$ is assigned her $j$-th favourite arm for at least $\left \lfloor T/(PD_{i,i_j}) \right \rfloor$ times.
+\begin{proof} We will write $i_j$ to denote agent $i$'s $j$th favourite service.
+That is, $i_{j} = \mathord\succ_{i}(j)$.
+By Lemma \ref{lem:derandomization}, agent $i$ gets her $j$th favourite service (or better) in at least $\frac{P}{2n}$ groups.
+Within any such group, there are $T/P$ time slots, and agent $i$ is assigned her $j$th favourite service at least $\left \lfloor T/(PD_{i,i_j}) \right \rfloor$ times.
 Therefore, the total welfare guaranteed by \texttt{DRRSD} is at least

-On the other hand, consider a matching algorithm that assign item $i_j$ to agent $i$ exactly $A_{i,j}$ times.
+On the other hand, consider a matching algorithm that assigns service $i_j$ to agent $i$ exactly $A_{i,j}$ times.
 Whenever item $j$ is matched to agent $i$, it is blocked for $D_{i,i_j}$ rounds.
 This implies that $A_{i,j} \le T/D_{i,i_j}$.
 Therefore, the maximum welfare achievable by such a matching algorithm is at most

-This establishes that the distortion of \texttt{DRRSD} is at most $4N = O(S)$. \end{proof}
+This establishes that the distortion of \texttt{DRRSD} is at most $4n = O(s)$. \end{proof}